 John H. Flores

-John H. Flores, Ph.D., is an assistant professor of history in the College of Arts and Sciences.
+John H. Flores, Ph.D., is an assistant professor of history in the College of Arts and Sciences as well as the first faculty member hired by the Social Justice Institute initiative.
 He specializes in Mexican American history, and his research interests include modern Mexico; the history of immigration and citizenship in the United States; multinational political and labor movements; and ethnic, racial and national identity formation.
 He is the first faculty member hired as part of the university-wide Social Justice Institute initiative.

 Gladys Haddad, Ph.D., has been a professor of American studies College of Arts and Sciences since 1990.
 She is the founder and director of the Western Reserve Studies Symposium and the broadcast series Regionally Speaking, which explore the history, culture and contemporary issues of northeastern Ohio.

 Jessie Hill, J.D., is a professor of law and the associate director of the School of Law's Center for Social Justice.
 Her primary areas of teaching and scholarship are constitutional law and civil rights law, with a particular emphasis on issues of reproductive justice and religious freedom.

 Susan W. Hinze, Ph.D., is an Associate Professor of Sociology and Women’s and Gender Studies.
 Her primary areas of teaching and scholarship include social inequalities in the medical profession, social justice and health, sex and gender, and the work/family or work/life nexus.

 Professor Hinze has also researched the social construction of Sudden Infant Death Syndrome and, with colleagues in the medical school, racial/ethnic disparities in medical care.
 Her newest project is on the medicalization of "technological" addictions and how social, institutional, structural and cultural dynamics shape gaming behaviors.